Therapy that feels

 My approach is collaborative, client-centered, and relational—meaning we work together as a team.
 I use trauma-informed, evidence-based tools like EMDR, Internal Family Systems (IFS), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) to help you get beneath the surface and address the root of what’s going on, not just manage symptoms.

-In our work together, my goal is to create a space where you feel truly safe, seen, and supported.
+My goal is to create a space where you feel truly safe, seen, and supported.
 We’ll explore the parts of you that feel overwhelmed or afraid and start to unravel the beliefs that keep you stuck.
 We’ll work on setting boundaries without guilt, caring for yourself with more compassion, and stepping into a fuller, more vibrant life.

 My Credentials